MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-ca.md

 The account you use to sign into the Microsoft Intune admin center must have permission to create CAs.
 The roles with built-in permissions include Microsoft Entra Global administrator and Intune service administrator account.
 Alternatively, you can assign Cloud PKI CA permissions to an admin user.

 ## Step 1: Create root CA in admin center
-Before you can start to issue certificates to managed devices, you need to create a Root Certification Authority in your tenant to act as the trust anchor.
-This section describes how to create the Root CA. At least one Root CA must be created before an Issuing CA can be created.
+Before you can start to issue certificates to managed devices, you need to create a root CA in your tenant to act as the trust anchor.
+This section describes how to create the root CA. At least one root CA must be created before an issuing CA can be created.

 1. Sign in to the Microsoft Intune admin center.
 1. Go to **Tenant administration** > **Cloud PKI**, and then select **Create**.